Africa (song)

 "Africa" is a song by American rock band Toto, the tenth and final track on their fourth studio album Toto IV (1982).
-It was released as a single in the US through Columbia Records in October 1982, the album's third single overall and second in Europe.
-The song was written by band members David Paich and Jeff Porcaro, produced by the band, and mixed by Grammy-winning engineer Elliot Scheiner.
+It was the second single from the album released in Europe in June 1982 and the third in the United States in October 1982 through Columbia Records.
+The song was written by band members David Paich and Jeff Porcaro, produced by the band, and mixed by engineer Greg Ladanyi.

-Critics praised its composition and Toto's performances.
-The song reached number one on the United States' Billboard Hot 100 chart, the band's only Billboard number one, and number one on the Canadian charts.
-It also peaked in the top ten in the United Kingdom, Ireland, Netherlands, Australia, New Zealand, and Switzerland.
+Critics praised its composition and gentle production; the song continues to receive critical acclaim, and was ranked number 452 on Rolling Stone's 500 Greatest Songs of All Time.

 The song was accompanied by a music video, which premiered in 1983, and was directed by Steve Barron, who collaborated previously with the group for "Rosanna".
 The video features Toto in a library, as they perform and showcase various aspects of African culture.
-While popular in the 1980s and 1990s, with the song being certified gold by the RIAA in 1991, "Africa" saw a resurgence in popularity via social media during the mid- to late 2010s, inspiring numerous Internet memes as well as a fan-requested cover by American rock band Weezer which peaked at number 51 on the Billboard Hot 100.
-It has since been certified eight times platinum.
+While popular in the 1980s and 1990s, with the song being certified gold by the RIAA in 1991, "Africa" saw a resurgence in popularity via social media during the mid- to late 2010s.
+The original recording has since been certified Diamond and is one of the best selling songs of all time.